Rightpoint/RZBluetooth/README.md

 ```

 A few things to note:
- - The peripheral is automatically connected.
-Any connection error is relayed to the completion block.
+ - The peripheral is automatically connected if it is not connected.
  - The service and characteristics are automatically discovered.
 If they are not supported by the peripheral, an error object will be generated.
 This is a lot more helpful than an array not having the expected object.
  - Multiple read and write calls will not cause more connect or discover events than required.
+The discover events are batched up and triggered on the next runloop iteration.
- - In direct CoreBluetooth, more read and write calls cause terrible if chains in the delegate.
+ - In direct CoreBluetooth, more read and write characteristics cause terrible if chains in the delegate.
 RZBluetooth allows separation of communication code, such that different bluetooth services can be written and supported in isolation.
 This allows the development of isolated "Profile" level API's.

 ## Profile level API's
 Application level code working with Core Bluetooth does not want to read and write NSData blobs.
 They want Profile level API's that work with whatever domain knowledge the services and characteristics encapsulate.
 RZBluetooth comes with API's for many of the standard bluetooth profiles, and these provide a pattern for developers to extend RZBluetooth to support thier proprietary profiles.